2019 NILCA Hall of Fame Inductee Bios

 Doc won a staggering 86% of his games with a win-loss record of 565-91.
 He led his teams to 26 league championships, 11 Nassau County Championships, 9 Long Island Championships, and 4 New York State Championships.
 His teams were dominant winning 47 straight between 1986 and 1987.
 He also coached his teams to 3 undefeated seasons in 1986, 1992, and 2000.
 He was voted league coach of the year 15 times and coach of the year twice.
 In addition, he coached 42 high school All-Americans.

 During 20 of his 33 years as head coach, he was assisted by Doug Dwyer.
-Doc claims Doug was one of the most innovated offensive coaches he knew and because of that, he made him a much better defensive coach.
+Doc claims Doug was one of the most innovative offensive coaches he knew and because of that, he made him a much better defensive coach.

 In 1988, Doc was an assistant coach for the first U-19 National Team that competed in the World Games in Australia.
 The Head Coach was Guy Whitten and the other assistant was Bob Shriver.
 In 1996, Doc was selected to be the Head Coach of the United States U-19 team that traveled to Japan.
 The 1996 team brought home to the United States, a Gold Medal.
 In 1999 Doc went back to Australia with the Head Coach of the U-19 team, Joe Cuozzo from Ward Melville.
 His job was to scout the opposing teams but it is believed that he scouted the bars more since Joe needed no help!

 In 2018, Doc was selected to the Nassau County Sports Hall of Fame.
 He is also a member of the Long Island Metropolitan Lacrosse Hall of Fame and the Garden City Hall of Fame.
-Doc feels that tonight’s induction is very special because he is being honored with the incredible talented group of high school lacrosse coaches.
+Doc feels that tonight’s induction is very special because he is being honored with the incredibly talented group of high school lacrosse coaches.